rektide/node-webpush-server/README.md

 * `--key` (String): The path to a PEM-encoded TLS certificate.
 * `--cert` (String): The private key for the given certificate.
 * `--pfx` (String): The combined certificate, private key, and CA certs in PFX format.
 Mutually exclusive with `--key` and `--cert`.
+* `--h2c` (Boolean): Enable HTTP/2 over TCP.
+Mutually exclusive with `--key`, `--cert`, and `--pfx`.
+The [Node HTTP/2 library](https://github.com/molnarg/node-http2) does not currently implement the `Upgrade` mechanism for HTTP/2, so HTTP/1.1 clients will be rejected if this option is specified.

 Example usage:

     $ webpush-server --port 8080 --key keys/key.pem --cert keys/cert.pem

-The [Node HTTP/2 library](https://github.com/molnarg/node-http2) does not currently implement the `Upgrade` mechanism for HTTP/2, so TLS keys must be provided.

 ## API